Lirone Losoff, ALMFT

 Trained in Intimacy from the Inside Out (IFIO), an IFS-informed approach to couples therapy

-Program Assistant for the Internal Family Systems (IFS) Institute
+Program Assistant for the Internal Family Systems (IFS) Institute and Intimacy From The Inside Out

 Member, American Association for Marriage and Family Therapy (AAMFT)